dmosorast/burler/PLANNING.md

 # - A way to describe its schema
 # - A way to write metadata to that schema
 #      - Can these be intertwined? (metadata is called with each node in the schema, so it's basically a "visit()")
+#      - The goal here being to remove the boilerplate "write primary keys, write replication key, loop over top-level properties"
+#          - Already handled with Tap's "write default metadata" for the most part.

 #### Flask Style Decorators
 tap = burler.tap(client, config_spec=None) # config could either be an example, Schema, or function that validates config and throws when failed.
 If None, no config required